 Have you successfully integrated your virtual agent?
 Your mission is not done yet.
 You still need to ask for feedback from users and customers.

 Simply, did they notice any bugs?
 Is the tool simple to use?
 Does it allow you to redirect urgent requests to your agents?
-Negative or positive feedbacks, will allow you to improve your virtual agent.
+Negative or positive feedback will allow you to improve your virtual agent.

 Rule No. 5: Your Agents Still Matter